-While not as expansive as the other domain name generators, DomainHole still offers a variety of tools (several to be exact) that you can use to create and a domain name.
+While not as expansive as the other free domain name generators listed in this article, DomainHole still offers a variety of tools (several to be exact) that you can use to create and a domain name.

 Aside from the usual brainstorming tools, you can also look for recently expired domain names and create random domains with their name generators.
 If you want, you can even specify and check all domain extensions to look for the perfect domain name.

 Not only does Domains Bot do an excellent job of generating interesting domain names for free, they also allow you to pick synonyms that you’d like to use with your original keywords.
 Combining these factors can result in some pretty cool names that you probably wouldn’t have thought of.

 To use it, you first have to put in one or more seed keyword.
 After that, you can through the initial results, customize the TLDs that you want, add or change the synonyms, and even add in your preferred prefixes and suffixes.